Reimagining Tarraleah

 Impacts and opportunities

 Thank you to everyone who has already shared their views on Tarraleah’s future.
 It is important for us to hear how the community feels about the proposed project and work on how we can address concerns, issues and opportunities.
-In our consultations to date, some of the impacts and opportunities raised are:
+You can read more about the areas of interest and status in our project update.

 Special Places?